haleemahpopoola/huddle-landing-page/README.md

 - **Clear structure** with semantic HTML tags
 - **Beautiful styling** using modern CSS techniques
 - An accessible, responsive, and user-friendly design

-## 🚀 Features

-- Fully responsive webpage design
-- CSS styling for typography, layouts, and animations
-- Semantic and accessible HTML structure
-- Organized CSS using comments and clear selectors

 ## Setup
 1. Clone the repository:
    ```bash